-Nomination papers are issued by the City Clerk beginning Monday, July 14, and are due by Friday, August 8 (You are strongly encouraged to file several days before the deadline).
+Nomination papers are issued by the City Clerk during City Hall regular business hours beginning Monday, July 16, and are due by Friday, August 10 (You are strongly encouraged to file several days before the deadline).
 There are a number of other forms to fill out and return, some of which are required by the Fair Political Practices Commission, and others requested by the County Registrar of Voters and/or the City Clerk's Office.
-The nomination period will be extended to Wednesday, August 13 if an incumbent eligible to run chooses not to do so.
+The nomination period will be extended to Wednesday, August 15 if an incumbent eligible to run chooses not to do so.